QualiSystems/VMware-vCenter-Cloud-Provider-Shell-2G/README.md

 ▪ CloudShell version **2020.2 and above**

+**Notes:**
-**Note:** **Save/Restore Sandbox** support for vCenter Shell 2G is available in Clousdhsell **2021.1 P1 and above**.
+* **Save/Restore Sandbox** support for vCenter Shell 2G is available in Clousdhsell **2021.1 P1 and above**.

-**Note:** If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.
+* If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.

 ### Data Model